-The job of the Robert Frost Charter School teacher is to follow each child's progress and create an environment where curriculum materials are made available for students to explore in an attractive, organized and progressive manner.
+The job of the Robert Frost Public Charter School teacher is to follow each student's progress and create an environment where curriculum materials are made available for students to explore in an attractive, organized and progressive manner.
 The educator must have extensive knowledge of the use and progression of those materials and guide students in their exploration and discovery.
-Encouraging children to develop a responsible work ethic and maintaining order and harmony in the classroom are equally important.
-Robert Frost Charter School teachers are charged with (1) meeting the students' physical, mental and emotional needs, (2) designing individual and group learning opportunities, and (3) creating extensive documentation of the progress and activity of all those in the classroom.
-Ultimately, our teachers support their students in ways that lead the children toward success, independence and the ability to work cooperatively with others.
+Robert Frost Public Charter School teachers are charged with (1) meeting the students' physical, mental and emotional needs, (2) designing individual and group learning opportunities, and (3) creating extensive documentation of the progress and activity of all those in the classroom.
+Ultimately, our teachers support their students in ways that lead them toward success, independence and the ability to work cooperatively with others.
 These educators know when to offer assistance, and when to step back and let self-discovery and independence happen.
-They trust and respect the child, so that the children will trust and respect themselves and others around them.
+They trust and respect the student, so that they will trust and respect themselves and others around them.

 Social responsibility is part of every aspect of our blended method.
 Grace, courtesy, peace and a cosmic connection to all things is part of school culture.
-Because most of the Montessori materials are self-correcting, they afford children the ability to learn on their own, freeing teachers to give more one-on-one time to the children who need more assistance.
+Because most of the Montessori materials are self-correcting, they afford students the ability to learn on their own, freeing teachers to give more one-on-one time to the students who need more assistance.

 An effective assessment system uses multiple strategies to demonstrate growth and performance over time.
-Therefore, the Robert Frost Charter School will create an ongoing assessment model that blends the Project-Based Learning tools, Montessori methods of assessment such as the teacher's observation, record keeping, student portfolios and a growing selection of Montessori-oriented assessment materials with standardized testing, to meet state and national requirements.
+Therefore, the Robert Frost Public Charter School has created an ongoing assessment model that blends the Project-Based Learning tools, Montessori methods of assessment such as the teacher's observation, record keeping, student portfolios and a growing selection of Montessori-oriented assessment materials with standardized testing, to meet state and national requirements.